 If you did not pass, you will receive a profile of your performance, which can help you study to retake the test.
 You may retest 45 days (this is the minimum; it may vary by state) after the first exam.
 You will need to contact your BON/RB about the need for a retest, re-register with Pearson Vue and pay another fee.

-1. Remember the basics: avoid alcohol and get plenty of sleep the night before (no last-minute cramming); eat a nutritious meal and take it easy on caffeine.
+- Remember the basics: avoid alcohol and get plenty of sleep the night before (no last-minute cramming); eat a nutritious meal and take it easy on the caffeine.

-2. Dress comfortably.
-You can’t take a hat, gloves or coat into the exam room, so dress in layers like a T-shirt, long-sleeved shirt and vest that you can take off if you get too hot.
+- Dress comfortably.
+You can’t take a hat, gloves, or a coat into the exam room, so dress in layers like a T-shirt, long-sleeved shirt, and vest that you can take off if you get too hot.

-3. Expect the test to take the full six hours.
-Don’t try to schedule anything else or make commitments like picking up a child at a certain time; it will only make you anxious.
+- Expect the test to take the full six hours.
+Don’t try to schedule anything else or make commitments like picking up a child at a certain time; it will likely make you anxious.

-6. Don’t panic.
-Remember, as long as the computer is offering you questions, you still have a chance to pass.
+- Don’t panic.
+Just breathe deeply and remember, as long as the computer is offering you questions, you’re moving forward.
 Just because someone else finished, that doesn’t mean you’re too slow (that person might have failed the exam and been shut down early).

-7. Expect the questions to be hard.
+- Expect the questions to be difficult.
 The whole point of NCLEX is to challenge your knowledge, and the better you do, the tougher the questions will be.

 As with any examination, correct preparation for the NCLEX makes a world of difference.
 In addition to purchasing resources, think about other strategies that might help you do better on the test.
 For example, would you learn best in a study group?
 If so, you could all share the expense of buying several prep books and share them around.
 Here are some useful resources:

-1. NCSBN’s Review for the NCLEX-RN & NCLEX-PN Examination – these two excellent tools include NCLEX-style questions, diagnostic pretests (to help you identify areas where you need extra work) and a variety of other study tools.
+- NCSBN’s Review for the NCLEX-RN & NCLEX-PN Examination – these two excellent tools include NCLEX-style questions, diagnostic pretests (to help you identify areas where you need extra work), and a variety of other study tools.
 You choose a subscription ranging from three to 15 weeks; Costs range from $50 to $160.

-2. Saunders Comprehensive Review for the NCLEX-RN Examination – many experts consider this to be one of the best NCLEX prep books.
+- Saunders Comprehensive Review for the NCLEX-RN Examination, 8th Edition – many experts consider this to be one of the best NCLEX prep books.
 Like the NCSBN guides, there is a version for the NCLEX-RN and another for the NCLEX-PN.
-The most recent edition incorporates the 2016 NCLEX test plan.
+The most recent edition incorporates the NCLEX test plan.
 The book also comes with a companion CD-ROM and offers 5,100 practice questions, accompanied with detailed answers and explanations.
 A companion book, Saunders Q & A Review for the NCLEX-RN Examination, focuses on test-taking strategies.

-3. Kaplan’s NCLEX-RN Premier 2015-2016 – knowledge is only part of acing the NCLEX; mastering test-taking techniques is equally important.
+- NCLEX-RN Prep Plus: 2 Practice Tests + Proven Strategies + Online + Video – knowledge is only part of acing the NCLEX; mastering test-taking techniques is equally important.
 This book focuses on test-taking strategies.
 Like the Saunders manual, it offers practice questions with answers and explanations, but it should not be considered a comprehensive review manual.
 Use this resource to sharpen your test-taking abilities.
 For those who might have failed the NCLEX, this book offers some excellent strategies for a successful second try.

-4. Prioritization, Delegation and Assignment – for RNs, delegation skills are vitally important; you’ll be leading teams and supervising the work of other team members.
+- Prioritization, Delegation, and Assignment – for RNs, delegation skills are vitally important; you’ll be leading teams and supervising the work of other team members.
 This book will help you prepare for the roughly one-fifth the NCLEX questions that cover prioritization and management of care.

 You’ve worked hard to acquire your nursing knowledge.
 Prepare yourself for the NCLEX and you should sail right through this final challenge.
-Good luck and have a wonderful nursing career!
+Good luck!